hdShang/arxiv-daily/docs/cs-LG/2025-06-19/papers/250616548v1-mr-snuffleupagus-at-semeval-2025-task-4-unlearning-factual-knowledge.md

 ---
 layout: default
-title: Mr. Snuffleupagus at SemEval-2025 Task 4: Unlearning Factual Knowledge from LLMs Using Adaptive RMU
+title: "Mr. Snuffleupagus at SemEval-2025 Task 4: Unlearning Factual Knowledge from LLMs Using Adaptive RMU"
 ---

 # Mr. Snuffleupagus at SemEval-2025 Task 4: Unlearning Factual Knowledge from LLMs Using Adaptive RMU